 Medical and travel insurance is compulsory for all international students planning to come to New Zealand for study.
-This is stated under section 7.4 of the Ministry of Educations Code of Practice for the Pastoral Care of International Students (2010) which reads;
+Section 15.bc of Educations Code of Practice for the Pastoral Care of International Students states signatories must;

 Southern Wings will not accept responsibility for the purchasing of insurance policies that are not seen as acceptable under the Ministry of Educations Code of Practice for the Pastoral Care of International Students.